 Financial instruments that potentially subject the Company to a concentration of credit risk consist of cash and cash equivalents, marketable securities and accounts receivable.
 The Company's cash is held at two financial institutions in the United States of America.
 The Company's cash equivalents are invested in money market funds.
-The Company also invests in U.S. Treasuries, commercial paper and corporate bonds.
+The Company also invests in U.S. Treasuries, U.S. Government sponsored agency, commercial paper and corporate bonds.
 The Company has not experienced any losses on its deposits of cash and cash equivalents.
 Such deposits may, at times, exceed federally insured limits.